Thursday, October 31, 2019

 Written for my Facebook Audience

 Please, I want to state upfront: I am not doing this - writing stories and sharing videos and pictures - because I want to be noticed or given a job in Nigeria.
 That is far from the truth.
 I am doing it because Nigerians deserve better.
 I am doing it because I want to prove that it doesn't take rocket science to govern Nigeria and make it a World-class global empire.
 We have the brainpower and the natural resources to do them.
-A President cannot even give an account of the humongous budget for his Aso Rock (not even the Aso Clinic), yet he is junketing abroad looking for money to borrow to fix our infrastructural facilities.
-For a start, cut your budget for your Aso Villa and Aircrafts.
+A President cannot even give an account of the humongous budget for his Aso Rock (not even the Aso Clinic), yet he is jetting abroad looking for money to borrow to fix our infrastructural facilities.
+For a start, cut your budget for your Aso Villa and aircraft.
 Then cut the salaries and emoluments of our National Assembly members.
-Then eliminate the Security votes for all our Governors.
-You will have enough funds to put Lecturers back to work.
+Then, eliminate the Security votes for all our Governors.
+You will have enough funds to put the Lecturers back to work.

 I am not naive; If I need your job or appointment, I won't be writing or having an opinion on our national issues.
-I am a minority of the minorities, and I have a good understanding of what is marginalization.
-Just do the right thing and I will stop talking.
+I am a minority of the minorities, and I have a good understanding of what marginalisation is marginalization.
+Just do the right thing, and I will stop talking.

 Kolade Larewaju